edwardoughton/cdcam/paper/paper.md

 spatio-temporal roll-out of a new generation of cellular technology (e.g. 5G roll-out).

-Such a framework allows users to explore how different infrastructure strategies based on different technologies perform in terms of the capacity provided, the level of population coverage, and the necessary investment costs.
+Such a framework allows users to explore how different infrastructure strategies based on heterogeneous technologies perform in terms of the capacity provided, the degree of population coverage, and the necessary investment costs.